Skip to main content

 Responsible authorities

-• Federal Ministry for Finance (Bundesministerium für Finanzen) advances digitalisation and digital transformation in Austria; it is responsible for improving the framework conditions for digital transformation and for coordinating and implementing e-government solutions.
+• Federal Ministry for Finance (Bundesministerium für Finanzen) advances digitalisation and digital transformation in Austria.
+It is responsible for improving the framework conditions for digital transformation and for coordinating and implementing e-government solutions.

 • Broadband Competence Office (Breitbandbüro) is part of the Federal Ministry of Finance (Bundesministerium für Finanzen) and acts as a national competence centre for communities, federal states and operators in order to promote the deployment of broadband networks in Austria.
 It supports federal states in their broadband development, establishes contacts between local authorities and operators and answers questions from the communities and citizens.